MALES-project/SpeckleCn2Profiler/CONTRIBUTING.md

 - Updates to the documentation
 - ... ?

-We use the usual GitHub pull-request flow.
+We use the usual GitHub pull request flow.
 For more info see [GitHub's own documentation](https://help.github.com/articles/using-pull-requests/).

 Typically this means: